What is On-Board Diagnostic II System and Scanner?

 Board Diagnostic II

-For a long time now, vehicles have stored information in their black boxes to gather data regarding fuel consumption and movement patterns and report issues and trigger warnings.
+For a long timevehicles have stored information in their black boxes to gather data regarding fuel consumption and movement patterns, report issues, and trigger warnings.

-In a car, the system responsible for this is often referred to as the On-Board Diagnostic System.
+In a car, the system responsible for this is often called the On-Board Diagnostic System.

 The On-Board Diagnostic System refers to a vehicle’s capability to self-diagnose and report problems found.